-Aga Khan Student get ready for The Future Leaders Exchange, USA
+SPOTLIGHT: Aga Khan Student selected for The Future Leaders Exchange program, USA

 The Aga Khan school in Osh, part of the Aga Khan Education Services (AKES), currently provides over 500 students with quality learning experiences in an environment which values diversity and responds creatively to the educational needs of children.
 The curriculum is offered in two languages of instruction, English and Russian, to promote multi-lingual fluency.

 Bottom photo: Islam Kyzy Kurmanzhan (far right) attends a volunteer event with her host family.